Academic Regulations for Undergraduates

 2. In order to be acceptable for degree credit, a summer course taken elsewhere must be passed with a grade which is equivalent to a C or higher at this university; however, such grades will not be computed in the student's cumulative grade point average, except for class rank and honors at graduation.

 In addition to the usual student classification (freshman, sophomore, etc.), there are also: (a) special students; (b) transfer students.

 Special Student - A student who is pursuing courses for credit, but is not a candidate for an undergraduate degree at this university.

 Transfer Student - A student accepted from another educational institution whose standing is classified after satisfactory completion of the equivalent of a normal semester program of studies at this university.

 Note: A student who has started the year in which the student expects to obtain the baccalaureate degree (or its equivalent in the case of a part-time student) may begin graduate work while fulfilling undergraduate requirements if, in the opinion of the academic dean, the student's academic performance and promise justify this action.
 The student will be enrolled as an undergraduate under conditions set by the academic deans concerned until the undergraduate program is completed.

 To obtain a baccalaureate degree a student must be accepted in a program of concentration or specialized studies.
 To be admitted to such a program a student must be accepted by the departmental representative(s) and the academic dean.
 In schools with no departments such approval shall be obtained from the academic dean or representative.
 A 2.0 cumulative average normally shall be necessary and sufficient for such acceptance, if the student has also done satisfactory work in previous courses in the (proposed) field of concentration.
 Specific requirements for each department may be necessary.

-X. Double Concentration
+X. Double Major

-XII Comprehensive Examination
+XII.
+Comprehensive Examination